uva-math/uva-math-code/graduate/research_areas.md

 #### Research Seminar

-Topology students are expected to take and to participate actively in either MATH 9800 (Topology Seminar) or MATH 9820 (Geometry Seminar) every semester after the first year.
-Research seminars are an important component of the graduate program.
-Participation in them gives students an opportunity to be exposed to the current research in topology.
-In the <em>first semester of the second year</em>, students contemplating working in topology should contact a faculty member regarding a topic for a literature survey and, during the <em>second semester</em>, give a short expository talk in the Topology or Geometry seminar.
+Topology/geometry students are expected to take and to participate actively in the topology and/or geometry seminars every semester after the first year.
+There are normally two seminars weekly: geometric topology on Tuesdays, algebraic topology on Thursdays.
+Participants should attend either the Tuesday seminar or the Thursday seminar (or both), but in either case will register for MATH 9820 Geometry and Topology Seminar.

 #### Second-Year Proficiency Exam